-Written for a scholarly audience and design practitioners concerned with the social and political impacts of digital fabrication and mass customization, this book will be a useful reference point for students and researchers in digital and analogue design, technology and material culture.
+Written for a scholarly audience and for design practitioners concerned with the social and political impacts of digital fabrication and mass customization, this book will be a useful reference point for students and researchers in digital and analogue design, technology, and material culture.

 Table of Contents

 1. The map, the territory, and the jeans

 3. A known customer

 7. The role of the user in custom goods